 Measurements of the capacity and phase difference of 13 paper condensers were made at temperatures ranging from 10° to 35° , with alternating current of frequencies of from 33 to 1,000 cycles per second.
 The results are given in the form of curves, which show that the changes of the capacity and phase difference, under these varying conditions, are important, and in the majority of cases of such a nature as to render paper condensers unsuitable as standards of capacity.
 In many cases the observed energy losses in the condensers were very large.
-The observed curves are compared with those demanded by various theories of absorption, with the result that only the modification of Pellat's theory, suggested by Von Schweidler, was found competent to represent all the observations.
+The observed curves are compared with those demanded by various theories of absorbing with the result that only the medification of Pallat's theory various theories of absorption, with the result that only the modification of Pellat's theory, suggested by Von Schweidler, was found competent to represent all the observations.
+(Feb.
+28, 1911.)
+82 pp.